gqlgo/nodecheck/README.md

   id: ID!
 }

-# Invalid. id is not exists
+# Invalid. not conform to Node
 type Community {
   name: String!
 }

-# Invalid. id is exists but not conform to Node
+# Invalid. not conform to Node but id is exist
 type Item {
   id: ID!
 }